-- (a) A copy of the complaint - (b) A copy of the member's comments in response to the complaint - (c) Any other information in the Monitoring Officer's possession that he/she considers relevant.
+- (a) a copy of the complaint; - (b) a copy of the Member's comments in response to the complaint; and - (c) any other information in the Monitoring Officer's possession that he/she considers relevant.

-The Sub-Committee's decision on the initial assessment, with reasons and the views of the IP (if involved) will be given in writing to the member, the complainant, and the Clerk to the Parish/Town Council (if the complaint was about a Parish/Town Councillor) within 5 working days.
+The decision of the Monitoring Officer in consultation with the Independent Person (if participating) on the initial assessment, with reasons and the views of the Independent Person (if involved), will be given in writing to the Member, the complainant, and the Clerk to the Parish/Town Council (if the complaint was about a Parish/Town Councillor) within 5 working days.